amirinsight/rsa-manager/README.md

 # rsa-manager
-Use this to encrypt or decrypt text with RSA cryptosystem.
+Use this program to encrypt or decrypt text via RSA cryptosystem.
 You can also generate new keys.

+##Usage
 To use this program simply run Main.py

+#Licensing
 MIT License

 Copyright (c) 2021 Amirhossein-Zare